RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 ## Zoom

-With the Preview Pane in focus, hold CTRL and press - or + to zoom in and out of the image.
+With the Preview Pane in focus, hold `CTRL` and press `-` or `+` to zoom in and out of the image.

-You may also hold CTRL and use the mouse scroller to zoom in and out of the image.
+You can also hold `CTRL` and use mouse scroller to zoom in and out of the image.

 Click and drag the image to pan the view when the image or zoom is larger than the Preview Pane.

 Zoom will be reset when you select another image.

-Zoom functionality is a bit basic, and it will not zoom in where your cursor is when zooming with the mouse scroll button.

 ## Displaying Metadata (PNGInfo)